Sindhi Sipahi: History and origin

 The Sindh-Sipahi community converted to Islam at the time of the conquest of Sindh by the Arabs, around the 8th century.
 They form a large part of the Muslim Rajput population of Marwar and Mewar in Rajasthan.
 According to their traditions, they were Chauhan and Bhati Rajputs.
 According to Tod: Mahrana Ari Singh brought some Sipahi warriors from Sindh during his tenure, the Maharana was pleased by their services and awarded them.

 They are sub-divided into various tribes.
 They have a common origin with the Sindhi Rajput tribes of Pakistan.

+Clans

+The clans of Sindhi Sipahis are Samma,Nohri, Kallar, Bhaiya, Arissar, Mangaliya and Mehar..

+the most common Sindhi Sipahi caste in Rajasthan is Samma.